Public Lecture On “Africa And Climate Justice” At Queen’s University, Kingston, Canada

 1.That developing economies must have universal energy access at levels sufficient for dignified livelihoods and economic growth.

-And finally, that the race to net-zero must not leave Africa in the dark.
+6. And finally, the race to net-zero must not leave Africa in the dark.

 Thank you all very much for your kind attention.